spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/managing-discounts.md

 #### Discount calculation tab

-This section contains information you need to know when working with discount calculations on the **Discount calculation**qu
+This section contains information you need to know when working with discount calculations on the **Discount calculation**.

 **CALCULATOR TYPE**
 <br>The discount can be calculated in two ways: